Koenen History, Family Crest & Coats of Arms

 A multitude of prestigious family names, such as the surname Koenen, were formed in the lands which became the modern German state of Prussia, known for its beauty, industry and military power.
 The name originated as a short form of the personal name Konrad, an Old German emperor's name.

 Early Origins of the Koenen family

-Another 260 words (19 lines of text) covering the years 1554, 1806, 1837, 1842, and 1869 are included under the topic Early Koenen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Koenen research.
+Another 189 words (14 lines of text) covering the years 1554, 1806, 1837, 1842, and 1869 are included under the topic Early Koenen History in all our PDF Extended History products and printed products wherever possible.

 Koenen Spelling Variations

 Spelling variations of this family name include: Cohen, Cohn, Coehn, Coen, Kohen, Kohn, Koehn, Koehne, Cone, Kone, Koehnle, Coehnle, Coen, Koen, Coene, Koene, Coener, Koener, Coehner and many more.

 Early Notables of the Koenen family (pre 1700)

 Notable figures of the period with the name Koenen were members of the Koehn von Jaski family, who distinguished themselves in politics and military services.
 One Koehn von Jaski, the Lord of Wittichwalde, became the director of regional affairs (Landes-Director) and regional advisor for the district of Mohrungen in 1806, while...